 The ESR is completed on or before the second Tuesday in March of each year to comply with the Water Code and to provide the Board with the necessary information to determine whether a replenishment assessment will be needed in the ensuing year to purchase replenishment water and to fund projects and programs related to water quality and replenishment activities.
-However, in the subsequent months leading up to the adoption of the replenishment assessment in April or May, new information may be received that affects the findings presented in the March ESR.
-The final information used by the Board of Directors when they adopt the replenishment assessment is reflected in an updated ESR that is published after adoption of the replenishment assessment in April or May.
+However, in the subsequent months leading up to the adoption of the replenishment assessment in April or May, new information used by the Board of Directors when they adopt the replenishment assessment is reflected in an updated ESR that is published after adoption of the replenishment assessment in April or May.

-This May 14, 2021 ESR reflects the latest information the Board utilized when they adopted the FY 2021/22 replenishment assessment at \$394 per acre-foot of groundwater pumped, which will go into effect on July 1, 2021 through June 30, 2022.
+This June 17, 2022 ESR reflects the latest information the Board utilized when they adopted the FY 2022/23 replenishment assessment at \$411 per acre-foot of groundwater pumped, which will go into effect on July 1, 2022 through June 30, 2023.